hsf-training/hsf-training-cicd/_episodes/13-actually-testing.md

 stages:
   - greeting
   - build
-  - test
+  - run
 ~~~
 {: .language-yaml}

-and we just need to figure out how to define a test job.
+and we just need to figure out how to define a run job.
 Since the code is built, the script needs to source the `${AnalysisBase_PLATFORM}/setup.sh` script, create a `run` directory, and run the `AnalysisPayload` utility we compiled from our code.
 Seems too easy to be true?

 ~~~
-test:
+run_exotics:
-  stage: test
+  stage: run
   image: atlas/analysisbase:21.2.85-centos7
   before_script:
     - source /home/atlas/release_setup.sh